MicroFocus/octane-gitlab-service/README.md

 # octane-gitlab-service

 ## Usage
-- Download the octane-gitlab-service-*.jar file from the release assets and copy it to the target directory.
+- Download the octane-gitlab-service-\<version\>.jar file from the release assets and copy it to the target directory.
 -	Create a “CI/CD Integration” API access in Octane.
 -	Create a personal access token for a particular user in GitLab.
 -	In the target directory create a new application.properties file, populate it with the following properties and modify the placeholders with the appropriate values.